Debt Consolidation Loan vs. Balance Transfer: What's the Difference?

 Can I switch from one to the other later?

 You can apply for a personal loan to pay off the balance on a balance transfer card, although there's no guarantee you'll be approved.
-It may be possible to transfer the debt you owe on a personal loan to a balance transfer credit card but it pays to read the terms and conditions of any card you apply for to make sure you'll be able to proceed.
+It may be possible to transfer the debt you owe on a personal loan to a balance transfer credit card but you should read the terms and conditions to make sure you can.

 You may like